The benefits of superior healing make radiosurgery ideal for any raised lesion on the skin, especially on the face.

 In the past, the only way to remove them was by surgery – cutting the skin.
 However, moles, warts and other skin lesions can now be removed easily with minimal risk of scarring, using a revolutionary method known as radiosurgery.

-(Consultation Fee payable in advance £50, refunded against treatment)
+(Consultation Fee payable in advance £50)

 Cryotherapy is a technique that uses extremely cold liquid or instruments to freeze and destroy abnormal cells, warts and verrucas and other skin lesions.